Skip to main content

 Example 1: Early Warning Notification

 I as a partner in an Early Warning project discover a potential quality issue while analysing the common quality data set that was exchanged previously.
-I want to inform my partner to perform a verfication on his side and want to communicate this data securely and sovereign to him.
+I want to inform my partner to perform a verification on his side and want to communicate this data securely and sovereign to him.

 5 PROCESSES

-This section is normantive
+This section is normative

 5.1 NOTIFICATION PROCESS

 This chapter describes the minimum requirements for the notification process and does not go beyond the sending and receiving of early warning notifications.
 It also illustrates common practices for identifying the correct receiving endpoint when sending a notification.
-For this purpose, a protocol is described that will be exchanged between quality applications or application stacks leveraging Tractus-X EDC or any other CX-0018 compliant connector on both ends.
+For this purpose, a protocol is described that will be exchanged between quality applications or application stacks leveraging dataspace connector or any other CX-0018 compliant connector on both ends.

 The notification process therefore takes place between quality or traceability applications or application stacks, and the focus is on minimal interaction, which MUST be supported by all applications participating in an early warning notification scenario.